dcdpr/did-btcr2/mdbook/src/intro.md

 ## Anti-censorship

-Bitcoin is the world’s oldest and most reliable censorship-resistant network.
 Our primary motivation is to leverage the anti-censorship capability of Bitcoin to enable individuals to control decentralized identifiers without interference by centralized players.
 That means creating a W3C conformant DID method capable of creating identifiers usable for a range of verifiable interactions, including issuing Verifiable Credentials and proving that the current presenter is the subject of a Verifiable Credential.
 This DID method gives organizations and states the ability to anchor private attestations to identifiers under individuals’ direct control, giving humans an unprecedented ability to participate in digital interactions on their own terms, using the identifiers they choose, when they choose.

 ## Privacy